EDUCATIONAL FOUNDATION: Dominican Republic Jazz Festival (FEDUJAZZ)

 International Jazz Day

-Fedujazz celebrated International Jazz Day 2015 with the community by hosting two free concerts in Cabarete.
+Fedujazz celebrates International Jazz Day with the community by hosting free concerts in Cabarete.
 The celebration is endorsed by UNESCO, with simultaneous events held around the world.
-Events in Cabarete featured the students of the Fedujazz “Casa de Arte de Sosúa” String Program and the “Escuela Libre Monte de la Jagua” from Moca with free concerts in the villages of the Callejón de la Loma and La Ciénaga.
+Events in Cabarete feature the students of Fedujazz, and have included “Casa de Arte de Sosúa” String Program and the “Escuela Libre Monte de la Jagua” from Moca in recent years, with free concerts in the villages of the Callejón de la Loma and La Ciénaga.

 To stay up to date with the latest happenings at Fedujazz, please follow us on Facebook.